A graph can be represented in multiple ways.

 Rows correspond to vertices.
 Columns correspond to edges.

 Useful for edge-based algorithms.
-Useful when the graph is sparse.
+Useful for sparse graphs.

 For Directed Graphs

-Let be an edge from tail to head .
+Let be an edge from head to tail .
 Then: